panemu/ngx-panemu-table/projects/demo/src/app/doc/advanced-usage/index.md

 });
 ```

-In below example, Indonesian are bold and Female are red.
+In below example, Indonesian (country code ID) are bold and Female are red.
 Indonesian female are bold and red.
-When a row is selected
-the texts are underlined.
+When a row is selected the texts are underlined.

 {{ NgDocActions.demo("DynamicRowStyleComponent") }}